-- a.
-The OCEANO community's core mission capability and capacity draws on experience and expertise in the fields of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography, and is focused on providing timely and relevant support to fleet and joint operations.
-OCEANO officers typically develop foundational expertise in assignments at operational meteorology and oceanography (METOC) commands. - b.
+a.
+The OCEANO Community's core mission capability and capacity draws on experience and expertise in the fields of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography, and is focused on providing timely and relevant support to fleet and joint operations.
+OCEANO officers typically develop foundational expertise in assignments at operational meteorology and oceanography (METOC) commands.

+- b.
 Demonstrated expertise in one or more of the core missions of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography is the foundation of the OCEANO Community.
 Expertise in multiple warfighting areas is highly valued.
 OCEANO officers should have balanced professional experience, to include demonstrated leadership, operational proficiency and qualifications, and technical expertise.
-Proven and sustained superior performance or meneral appropriate and a protesting respectively.
-The protesting and the protesting of the protesting and the protesting a in documented positions of leadership and in difficult, challenging, and arduous operational assignments is the ultimate test of readiness for promotion selection.
+Proven and sustained superior performance in documented positions of leadership and in difficult, challenging, and arduous operational assignments is the ultimate test of readiness for promotion selection. - c.

-- c.
 Education is valuable and highly regarded for OCEANO officers.
 All officers will participate in advanced education leading to a Master's of Science degree in Meteorology and/or Physical Oceanography.
 Additional graduate level education is also valued.
 Officers who have participated in advanced education leading to a technical master's degree or a PhD will have non-observed fitness reports covering significant periods of time in their careers. - d.
-Officers in the OCEANO Community are eligible for, and generally granted, a scientific waiver for the JQO designation requirement for flag officer promotion.
-However, JPME and experience are highly valued. - e.
-Fully qualified OCEANO officers will have screened for command or screened for O-5 milestone assignment.
-The best qualified officers have demonstrated leadership and superior performance in command.
-Superior performance in O-5 milestone should be viewed favorably.
-Milestone assignments include numbered fleet oceanographers, major staffs, and joint positions.
-Superior performance in positions of leadership at major staffs such as OPNAV, Bureau of Naval Personnel/Navy Personnel Command, SECNAV, Joint Staff, operational commands (U.S. Fleet Forces Command, Commander, Naval Meteorology and Oceanography Command, etc.), and TYCOM are highly valued.
-Officers qualified for promotion to captain will have completed a technical post-graduate education with associated subspecialty Q-code for follow-on assignment to senior officer billets.
+Officers in the OCEANO community are eligible for, and generally granted, a scientific waiver for the JQO designation requirement for flag officer promotion.
+However, JPME and joint experience are highly valued. - e.
+Officers under consideration for promotion to commander are considered fully qualified if they are currently assigned to or have completed a designated lieutenant commander operational milestone tour and completed a technical post-graduate education with associated subspecialty P- or Q-code.
+OCEANO officers competing for promotion to commander demonstrate their operational leadership and experience at sea as senior lieutenants or lieutenant commanders.
+These assignments include carrier strike group (CSG) staff or CVN/LHA/LHD meteorology (OA/QO) division officer.
+Best qualified officers will have demonstrated superior performance and leadership in an operational milestone tour as well as demanding and diverse assignments in leadership tours such as executive officer or officer-in-charge, and/or major staffs, joint positions and TYCOM staffs.

-16. Cryptologic Warfare (CW) Community Considerations
+15. Cryptologic Warfare (CW) Community Considerations